 What is the dispute all about?

-It was the US which first filed a case with the World Trade Organization in 2006 claiming that Airbus, which is jointly owned by Germany, France, Spain and Britain's BAE Systems, had received $22 billion (€19.4 billion) in illegal subsidies.
+It was the US that first filed a case with the World Trade Organization (WTO) in 2004 claiming that Airbus, which is jointly owned by Germany, France, Spain and Britain's BAE Systems, had received $22 billion (€19.4 billion) in illegal subsidies.
 US officials estimated that the subsidies had resulted in an economic benefit of more than $200 billion.

 What has the WTO found?

 Over the years, the WTO has ruled that both sides unfairly subsidized their aircraft makers.

 In 2018, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin-aisle jet.
 The world body also found that the loans, which were repayable on delivery, amounted to illegal assistance.